cako/blog/_posts/2018-03-14-julia-fortran.md

 Now we have to worry about variable types.
 The output is `real` and the inputs are: single `integer`, two `real` arrays.
 C has system independent `float`s which are nicely matched to Julia types such as `Float32` or its alias `Cfloat`.
-In Fortran that is not the case, our Fortran `real` most likely means `real*4`, which is equivalent to `Float32`, but we cannot be 100% sure, as it is architechture- and compiler-dependent, and could be `real*8`, for example.
+In Fortran that is not the case, our Fortran `real` most likely means `real*4`, which is equivalent to `Float32`, but we cannot be 100% sure, as it is architecture- and compiler-dependent, and could be `real*8`, for example.
 The same goes for `integer` which most likely means `integer*4`, but can also mean `integer*2`.
 For now, we will just assume that `real` is a `Float32` and `integer` is an `Int32`.
 Our `dot` function should then read